Albetman95/Go-Chase-It/README.md

-# Welcome to Build my World :boom:
+# Welcome to GO Chase it :robot:

 In this project, I created two ROS packages inside my catkin_ws/src: the drive_bot and the ball_chaser.
 Here are the steps to design the robot, house it inside my world, and program it to chase white-colored balls: :ok_hand: